sascha-andres/devenv/README.md

 ### name

-Name must be a uniwue nasme for your project.
+Name must be a unique name for your project.
 It is used to identify the project configuration in devenv calls.

 ### branch-prefix